The New California Cellphone Law And Negligence Cases – CA

 This definition obviously encompasses a wide array of behaviors that may or may not cause car crashes.
 For example, since it involves two types of distraction (cognitive and visual), turning one’s head to speak to a passenger is almost as distracting as using a cellphone.
 In these situations, the jury determines if the driver breached the duty of reasonable care.
 In a nutshell, there is a significant difference between having an emotional face-to-face discussion with a significant other while driving and turning one’s head for a moment to ask if the air conditioner is blowing too hard.

-In both direct and indirect evidence cases, compensatory damages generally include money for economic damages, such as lost wages, and noneconomic damages, such as loss of enjoyment in life.
-If you’ve been injured, make sure to see our guide on how to find a good personal injury lawyer in California.
+In both direct and indirect evidence cases, compensatory damages generally include money for economic damages, such as lost wages, and noneconomic damages, such as loss of enjoyment in life and Pain and Suffering.
+If you’ve been injured, make sure to see our guide on how to find a good lawyer in California.